 - The Name field is used to link activities to one or more individuals.

-- Search results and values seen in this field come from the Contact object, rather than the Entity object used in other lookup fields.
-This is a standard behaviour of the Salesforce platform.
+- Search results and values seen in this field come from the Contact object rather than the Entity object used in other lookup fields.
+This is standard behavior of the Salesforce platform.

 - Because individuals are Person Accounts - a Salesforce feature that combines a Contact and an Entity (our renamed Account object) into one record - the contacts visible when searching in the Name field will correspond with individuals you've created.